AndreasAvgou/Survived-1-Year-Prediction/README.md

 ##  Install libraries

-How to install all the necessary libraries
+How to install all the necessary libraries using pip
 ```
 pip install -r requirements.txt
 ```